dvzrd/mtr-portfolio/README.md

 * Add tests
 * Setup build environment
-* Prev / Next for project/post details view
+* Prev / Next for project/post view
+* lazy load more items in album when scrolling (project view)
+* Style fixes for different device widths

 ## How to use